Ephedrine

 Upside Rationale

-Bioindividuality (2.5/5.0).
-Works for many people seeking the indication, but extensive contraindications exclude or amplify risk in large population swaths.
-Absolute contraindications include MAOI users (life-threatening at any dose per Boyer 2005, Gillman 2005), pre-existing CAD, heart failure, arrhythmia, hypertension, hyperthyroidism, BPH, angle-closure glaucoma, seizure disorders, pregnancy, lactation, pediatric.
-Strong cautions: anxiety disorders, diabetes, athletes in heat-stress contexts (the Bechler/Stringer mechanism), elderly.
-Pharmacogenomics: CYP2D6 poor metabolizers clear ephedrine slower; beta-3 Trp64Arg variants (more common East Asian) blunt thermogenic response.
-The intervention works for ~40 to 50 percent of any general population at face value but the contraindication overlay narrows the safe-and-effective addressable group considerably.
+Bioindividuality (2.0/5.0).
+Extensive contraindications narrow the addressable population dramatically.
+Absolute contraindications: MAOI users, pre-existing CAD or arrhythmia, uncontrolled hypertension, hyperthyroidism, BPH, narrow-angle glaucoma, seizure disorders, pregnancy and lactation, age under 12.
+Strong cautions: anxiety disorders, T2DM, athletes in heat-stress contexts, elderly.
+Pharmacogenomics: CYP2D6 poor metabolizers clear ephedrine slower; beta-3 Trp64Arg variants (more common East Asian populations) blunt thermogenic response.
+The intervention works for approximately 40-50% of an unscreened general population, but the contraindication overlay narrows the safe-and-effective addressable group considerably.

 DimensionWeightScoreVisualWeighted